dokku/docker-orchestrate/README.md

 ### Script Templating

-Both `x-healthcheck-command`, `x-stop-command`, and `x-post-stop-command` are treated as Go templates and have access to:
+Both `x-healthcheck-command`, `x-pre-stop-command`, and `x-post-stop-command` are treated as Go templates and have access to:

 - `.ContainerID`: Full ID of the container.
 - `.ContainerShortID`: First 12 characters of the container ID.